jwlawson/actions-setup-cmake/README.md

   version `3.2.x`.
 By default it is empty which will give the latest CMake version available on GitHub.

+  The version can also be specified to be `latest` which is equivalent to leaving it blank and will give the latest version.

   The [version tests] show some expected values for given versions.

 * `github-api-token` is optional, but is used to authenticate with GitHub's